A-Momin/noteshub/nts/notes_english.md

 -   <details><summary style="font-size:22px;color:Orange;text-align:left">Idioms</summary>

-    Here’s a list of **commonly used idioms** in professional settings, particularly relevant to the **software industry** and workplaces:
+    -   **beat around the bush** means to **avoid saying something directly**—usually because it’s uncomfortable, awkward, or hard to say.
+It’s often used when someone is taking too long to get to the point.

+        1. **In a conversation:**

+            - **A:** "Did you tell your boss you're quitting?"
+            - **B:** "Well, I mentioned how I’m feeling lately and how I’ve been thinking a lot..."
+            - **A:** "Stop beating around the bush and just tell him!"

+        2. **At work:**

+            - "The manager kept beating around the bush about layoffs.
+We just wanted a straight answer."

+        3. **In a relationship:**

+            - "If you don’t want to be with me, just say it.
+Don’t beat around the bush."

+        4. **In interviews:**
+            - "The interviewer beat around the bush when I asked about the salary range."

+    #### Keeps something on Radar

+    -   **Synonyms**:
+        -   Keep in mind
+        -   Keep an eye on
+        -   Be aware of
+        -   Monitor in the background
+    -   **Examples**:
+        -   We’re not addressing that security finding right away, but let’s keep it on our radar for the next sprint.
+        -   The customer hasn’t asked for multi-region support yet, but it’s something we should keep on our radar.
+        -   That new AWS service looks promising.
+We’re not using it now, but let’s keep it on our radar.

     #### Idioms for Collaboration and Teamwork

     1. **"Get the ball rolling"**

-        - Meaning: Start a project or task.
+        - `Meaning`: Start a project or task.
         - Example: "Let’s get the ball rolling on this feature implementation."

     2. **"On the same page"**

-        - Meaning: Everyone understands and agrees on the same thing.
+        - `Meaning`: Everyone understands and agrees on the same thing.
         - Example: "Before we proceed, let’s ensure we’re all on the same page."

     3. **"Burning the midnight oil"**

-        - Meaning: Working late into the night.
+        - `Meaning`: Working late into the night.
         - Example: "We’ve been burning the midnight oil to meet the release deadline."

     4. **"Pull your weight"**

-        - Meaning: Contribute your fair share to the team’s effort.
+        - `Meaning`: Contribute your fair share to the team’s effort.
         - Example: "Everyone needs to pull their weight to complete this sprint."

     5. **"Hit the ground running"**
-        - Meaning: Start a project or task quickly and effectively.
+        - `Meaning`: Start a project or task quickly and effectively.
         - Example: "We need someone who can hit the ground running with this new tech stack."

     #### Idioms for Problem-Solving

     6. **"Think outside the box"**

-        - Meaning: Approach a problem in a creative or unconventional way.
+        - `Meaning`: Approach a problem in a creative or unconventional way.
         - Example: "We’ll need to think outside the box to optimize this algorithm."

-    7. **"Go back to the drawing board"**

-        - Meaning: Start over with a new approach after a failure.
-        - Example: "The client didn’t like the design, so we have to go back to the drawing board."

-    8. **"In a nutshell"**
+    7. **"In a nutshell"**

-        - Meaning: Summarize something briefly.
+        - `Meaning`: Summarize something briefly.
         - Example: "In a nutshell, the bug was caused by a missing dependency."

-    9. **"Bite the bullet"**
+    8. **"Bite the bullet"**

-        - Meaning: Accept and deal with something unpleasant.
+        - `Meaning`: Accept and deal with something unpleasant.
         - Example: "We’ll have to bite the bullet and rewrite this legacy code."

     #### Idioms for Deadlines and Prioritization

-    10. **"Crunch time"**
+    9.  **"Crunch time"**

-        -   Meaning: A period of intense work before a deadline.
+        -   `Meaning`: A period of intense work before a deadline.
         -   Example: "It’s crunch time, so let’s focus on the critical tasks."

-    11. **"Cutting corners"**
+    10. **"Cutting corners"**

-        -   Meaning: Doing something quickly and carelessly to save time or effort.
+        -   `Meaning`: Doing something quickly and carelessly to save time or effort.
         -   Example: "We can’t afford to cut corners with security testing."

-    12. **"In the pipeline"**
+    11. **"In the pipeline"**

-        -   Meaning: Something is in progress or being developed.
+        -   `Meaning`: Something is in progress or being developed.
         -   Example: "We have several features in the pipeline for the next release."

-    13. **"Ahead of the curve"**
+    12. **"Ahead of the curve"**

-        -   Meaning: Staying ahead of current trends or innovations.
+        -   `Meaning`: Staying ahead of current trends or innovations.
         -   Example: "Adopting AI early keeps us ahead of the curve in our industry."

-    14. **"Race against time"**
+    13. **"Race against time"**
-        -   Meaning: Working under pressure to meet a deadline.
+        -   `Meaning`: Working under pressure to meet a deadline.
         -   Example: "We’re in a race against time to fix this production issue."

     #### Idioms for Uncertainty and Risk

-    15. **"Take with a grain of salt"**
+    14. **"Take with a grain of salt"**

-        -   Meaning: Don’t take something too seriously or literally.
+        -   `Meaning`: Don’t take something too seriously or literally.
         -   Example: "Take the initial user feedback with a grain of salt until we get more data."

-    16. **"Up in the air"**
+    15. **"Up in the air"**

-        -   Meaning: Something is undecided or uncertain.
+        -   `Meaning`: Something is undecided or uncertain.
         -   Example: "The timeline for the next sprint is still up in the air."

-    17. **"Throw a wrench in the works"**
+    16. **"Throw a wrench in the works"**

-        -   Meaning: To disrupt or cause problems in a plan or process.
+        -   `Meaning`: To disrupt or cause problems in a plan or process.
         -   Example: "The server outage really threw a wrench in the works."

-    18. **"Playing it by ear"**
+    17. **"Playing it by ear"**

-        -   Meaning: Adapting to a situation as it unfolds, without a fixed plan.
+        -   `Meaning`: Adapting to a situation as it unfolds, without a fixed plan.
         -   Example: "Let’s play it by ear and adjust the roadmap based on customer feedback."

-    19. **"A double-edged sword"**
+    18. **"A double-edged sword"**
-        -   Meaning: Something that has both positive and negative consequences.
+        -   `Meaning`: Something that has both positive and negative consequences.
         -   Example: "Open-source contributions are a double-edged sword; they’re great for innovation but hard to maintain."

     #### Idioms for Success and Growth

-    20. **"Hit the nail on the head"**
+    19. **"Hit the nail on the head"**

-        -   Meaning: To describe or do something exactly right.
+        -   `Meaning`: To describe or do something exactly right.
         -   Example: "Your analysis really hit the nail on the head."

-    21. **"The big picture"**
+    20. **"The big picture"**

-        -   Meaning: An overall view of a situation, without focusing on the small details.
+        -   `Meaning`: An overall view of a situation, without focusing on the small details.
         -   Example: "Let’s not lose sight of the big picture while debugging."

-    22. **"Move the needle"**
+    21. **"Move the needle"**

-        -   Meaning: To make a significant impact or progress.
+        -   `Meaning`: To make a significant impact or progress.
         -   Example: "This feature will really move the needle for user retention."

-    23. **"Break new ground"**
+    22. **"Break new ground"**

-        -   Meaning: Innovate or do something that hasn’t been done before.
+        -   `Meaning`: Innovate or do something that hasn’t been done before.
         -   Example: "Our team is breaking new ground with this AI-powered tool."

-    24. **"Raise the bar"**
+    23. **"Raise the bar"**
-        -   Meaning: Set a higher standard of performance or quality.
+        -   `Meaning`: Set a higher standard of performance or quality.
         -   Example: "The new design system really raises the bar for our UI."

     #### Idioms for Challenges

-    25. **"Barking up the wrong tree"**
+    24. **"Barking up the wrong tree"**

-        -   Meaning: Pursuing the wrong solution or approach.
+        -   `Meaning`: Pursuing the wrong solution or approach.
         -   Example: "If we think the bug is in the frontend, we might be barking up the wrong tree."

-    26. **"Jumping the gun"**
+    25. **"Jumping the gun"**

-        -   Meaning: Acting too quickly without preparation or waiting for the right time.
+        -   `Meaning`: Acting too quickly without preparation or waiting for the right time.
         -   Example: "Let’s not jump the gun by deploying before QA approves."

-    27. **"A blessing in disguise"**
+    26. **"A blessing in disguise"**

-        -   Meaning: Something that seems bad at first but turns out to be beneficial.
+        -   `Meaning`: Something that seems bad at first but turns out to be beneficial.
         -   Example: "The outage was a blessing in disguise; it revealed a critical vulnerability."

-    28. **"Cross that bridge when we come to it"**
+    27. **"Cross that bridge when we come to it"**

-        -   Meaning: Deal with a problem only when it happens.
+        -   `Meaning`: Deal with a problem only when it happens.
         -   Example: "If we hit scaling issues, we’ll cross that bridge when we come to it."

-    29. **"Learn the ropes"**
+    28. **"Learn the ropes"**
-        -   Meaning: To learn how to do a job or task properly.
+        -   `Meaning`: To learn how to do a job or task properly.
         -   Example: "It’ll take a few weeks to learn the ropes of the new framework."

-    These idioms are frequently used in software and professional environments to communicate ideas effectively, enhance discussions, and build rapport.

     </details>

 ---

--   <details><summary style="font-size:22px;color:Orange;text-align:left">Common Technical Adverbs</summary>
+-   <details><summary style="font-size:22px;color:Orange;text-align:left">Word Anlysis</summary>

+    -   based off/in/out
+    -   call out/off/in/over
+    -   push out/off
+    -   cutover
+    -   wirte-off
+    -   hand off / handoffs
+    -   Span/Embad/Encompass
+    -   vigilant/deligent
+    -   rundown
+    -   scale up/down/in/out
+    -   ideal
+    -   redact
+    -   carve out
+    -   exploit
+    -   **Resources/Assets**:
+        -   `Resources` can refer to any data or helper files used by the software, including dynamic or localized content, configuration files, and external dependencies — and sometimes even compute/storage/network capacity in cloud-native environments.
+Exmples: `.json`, `.xml`, `.properties`, `.env`, `.yaml`, `Templates`.
+        -   `Assets` are usually static files or content that are packaged with your application or deployed alongside it.
+Examples: Images (.png, .svg), Fonts (.ttf, .woff), Videos, CSS files, JavaScript files, Favicon
+    -   **Cadence/Frequency**:

+        -   `Cadence`:
+        -   `Frequency`:

+    -   **Integration/Incorporation**:
-    -   supposedly
+        -   `Integration`:
-    -   intentionaly
+        -   `Incorporation`:
-    -   deliberately
+    -

     </details>